Coleg Morgannwg

 Coleg Morgannwg (Glamorgan college) is a former further education college located at four main campuses across Rhondda Cynon Taf, Wales.
 In 2013, Coleg Morgannwg merged with Ystrad Mynach College to become Coleg y Cymoedd.

-The college's main campuses were located in Aberdare, Nantgarw, Pontypridd and Llwynypia.
+The college's main campuses were located in Aberdare, Nantgarw, Pontypridd, and Llwynypia.
 The college also operated a number of outreach centres within local communities.
 Courses offered by the college included NVQs, GCSEs, BTECs, A levels and access courses.

+The Nantgarw campus opened in September 2012, costing £40m to be built. £20m of funding was provided by the Welsh Government through a 2009 grant scheme.
+The campus offered 24 subjects for A-Level students.

+Ystrad Mynach College and Coleg Morgannwg began discussing a merger in 2011 and confirmed the merge in 2013.
+The new college was named Coleg y Cymoedd, meaning "College of the Valleys".
+The new college reopened in August 2013 with a capacity of over 25,000 students.